CommWebTeam/gen_dw_format/README.md

 - replaces the HTML entities for fancy quotes rsquo, lsquo, rdquo, and ldquo with their actual values.
 - replaces Word's em dashes with regular dashes.

+- joins consecutive em and strong tags that are only separated by spaces into a single tag.
+- joins consecutive lists (back-to-back ol tags or back-to-back ul tags) into a single list.

 - changes em tags to cite tags on lines that have links.
 If a line contains the "a" tag, then all em tags on the same line are changed to cite tags.
 - changes all em tags to cite tags.
 - changes all em tags to span class="osfi-txt--italic" tags.
 (The above two checks take precedence.)